AdamSobieski/Knowledge-Representation/README.md

 </rectangle>
 ```

-This format sketch, with _extended attributes_, would present opportunities for a new document object model atop the [DOM](https://en.wikipedia.org/wiki/Document_Object_Model).
+Above, the attribute `x:attribute` signals that a child element is an _extended attribute_ of its parent element.
+Extended attributes would present opportunities for expanding on the [document object model](https://en.wikipedia.org/wiki/Document_Object_Model).